 I received an email last weekend from someone who has our book and also has a toddler about the same age as our twin boys (who are 15 months now).
 She was asking about snacks to take on outings and play dates.
 I replied to her and mentioned the obvious for us: green smoothies, nori, rice cakes, fresh fruit.

-The other morning I was baking my Chewy Chocolate Chip Cookie recipe (on page 326 of our cookbook) to snap the needed photo for a guest blog post I was writing.
+The other morning I was baking my Chewy Chocolate Chip Cookie recipe from my Whole Life Nutrition Cookbook to snap the needed photo for a guest blog post I was writing.
 You can view The W.H.O.L.E.
-Gang blog to see that post and our recipe.
+Gang blog to see that post and my recipe.
 Diane has a wonderful gluten-free blog that I encourage you to check out.
 W.H.O.L.E. = whole healthy organic living everyday!
 Quite catchy and creative!

 The boys were helping me by sniffing ingredients, tasting little pieces of medjool dates, emptying the baking drawer, practicing with the wire whisk, etc.